-Yosemite Sugar Pine Railroad is an exciting 4-mile railroad excursion at Yosemite Park’s south gate on highway 41.
+Yosemite Sugar Pine Railroad is an exciting 4-mile railroad excursion near Yosemite Park’s south gate on highway 41.
 Ride into history where powerful locomotives once hauled massive log trains through the Sierra mountains.

 Along with the four-mile train trip, the Yosemite Sugar Pine Railroad offers moonlight specials during the month of May.
 Enjoy a barbecued steak or chicken dinner and a stop-over in Lewis Creek Canyon for live music by the Sugar Pine band.

-Yosemite Mountain Sugar Pine Railroad 56001 Hwy 41, Fish Camp, CA 93623.
+Yosemite Mountain Sugar Pine Railroad is located at 56001 Hwy 41, Fish Camp, California.
+Tickets can be purchased online at the Railroads website or at the gift shop before you board.
 Plan on a one hour drive from Fresno, California.